-Date: 1/15/92 Page__1 of 8
+Date: 1/15/92 Page\1\ of \\8\

-Hi Jack!
+Hi Adam!

-Thanks for your comments on draft #6, which were very helpful!
+Thanks for your comments on draft #6, which were very helpful.

-I know you're really busy right now, but if you have time, I'd like your reactions to the enclosed, especially to the proposal which begins on p.3.
+I would guess that you're probably very busy right now, but if you have time, I'd like your reactions to the enclosed, especially to the proposal which begins on p.3.

-The documents on the lead communities look great!
-I'm sorry I won't be at the meeting on the 27th to learn more.
+The job descriptions you sent look fine!
+I'm sorry I won't be at the meeting on the 27th to learn more about how your project is going.
+Maybe we can talk on the phone sometime, either before or after the meeting.